27 Useful Tips to Overcome Your Fear of Public Speaking

 Practicing pauses and allowing silences when you speak will enable you to speak with power in any situation.

-You may also find some of my courses helpful as well!
+You may also find some of my speaking courses helpful as well!

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.